Music

 Woodwinds

-Questions concerning the auditions and/or repertoire for Bassoon, Clarinet, Flute, and Oboe should be directed to Head of Woodwinds, Professor Maureen Hurd, at mlhurd@mgsa.rutgers.edu.
+For all questions concerning the woodwind auditions and/or repertoire, please contact Head of Woodwinds, Professor Maureen Hurd, at mlhurd@mgsa.rutgers.edu.

-Questions concerning the auditions and/or repertoire for Classical Saxophone should be directed to Paul Cohen, Part-Time Lecturer, Saxophone at paulc135@mgsa.rutgers.edu
+Questions concerning the auditions and/or repertoire for Classical Saxophone should be directed to Paul Cohen, Part-Time Lecturer, Saxophone, at paulc135@mgsa.rutgers.edu.

 Applicants interested in Jazz Saxophone should refer to the jazz section above for audition requirements.